Lombiq/.NET-Analyzers/Docs/AddingAnalyzers.md

 ## How to add the analyzers to one SDK-style project from NuGet

-The recommended approach for SDK-style projects is by adding .NET Analyzers as a submodule as explained above due to the increased control you have over configuration.
+The recommended approach for SDK-style projects is adding .NET Analyzers as a submodule as explained above due to the increased control you have over configuration and because that way it can cover a whole solution, not just a single project.
 However, you can also use the [NuGet package](https://www.nuget.org/packages/Lombiq.Analyzers/) to install it for just one project.
 Once you add the package to your project, all analyzers will be applied.

 ## How to add the analyzers to individual non-SDK-style .NET Framework projects (not solutions)